Request CDN

 Available in Classic and VPC

-This document describes how to request a CDN service on NAVER Cloud Platform’s console.
+You can request a CDN service from the NAVER Cloud Platform’s console.

 To request a new Global CDN service, do the following:

-4. Proceed with the following steps in order.
+3. Proceed with the following steps in order:

 Set the attributes of the CDN service, including the service name, protocol and domain.
 The setting items are as follows:

-• If you select HTTPS, you need to enable HTTPS communication on the original server as well
+• If you select HTTPS, you need to enable HTTPS communication on the origin server as well.

-• Use privately owned domain: use a privately owned domain instead of one provided by NAVER Cloud Platform.
-Manually enter a domain to use
+• Use privately owned domain: Use a privately owned domain instead of one provided by NAVER Cloud Platform.
+Enter the domain you want to use manually.

 • You can use up to 50 domains at a time.